Lung Cancer Risk Quiz

 Calculate how many pack years you have smoked.

 A pack year is an estimation of the amount you smoked.
 So, if you smoked 20 cigarettes a day (one pack) for 30 years, your pack years equal 30.
-Or, if you smoked one and a half packs a day for 30 years, your pack years equal 45.
+Or, if you smoked two packs a day for 10 years, your pack years equal 20.

 You qualify for a low-dose CT scan.

-You have smoked X cigarettes a day for years, which is equivalent to X pack years.
+You have smoked X cigarettes a day for X years, which is equivalent to X pack years.

 You might be at risk for lung cancer.
 This scan could save you.
 While you should be taking precautions against COVID-19, given the critical importance of screening for lung cancer, please do not delay this conversation with your doctor.
 Talk to your doctor and decide whether you should set up a visit or explore remote telehealth options to discuss next steps about screening.
 Regardless of how you choose to have that conversation, here is a printable conversation guide to help you ask all the right questions.